Below are questions we often gets asked. If you have further questions or cannot locate the answer to your problem, we’ll be happy to assist.

 Does my CAD interface to your Computer Aided Call Handling (CACH) software?

 Our CACH Standard software can operate with a range of third-party applications including CAD.
 Our open API offers any CAD or third-party vendor the opportunity to interface with CACH Standard.
 With the open API approach, third-party vendors find it much easier to manage changes to the software.
 Many vendors have shared how much more helpful and easier PowerPhone is to work with on the interface.
 If you do not see your vendor on the list, please contact us to find out more.

 Our CACH Lite software does offer the ability to cut and paste call details into the CAD narrative.

 What kind of support do I receive during the onboarding process for your Total Response call handling solution?

-For each new Total Response solution purchase, we provide implementation support from our Implementation Team who will help support you through the onboarding process.
+Our Implementation Team provides each customer making a new Total Response solution purchase with onboarding support.
 After implementation is complete, you will have support from the Customer Service Team.

-They will register your staff for the applicable certification training, provide training on the CACH software, and help you to set up your policies and procedures and call assessment program so to best meet your standard of care.
+They will register your staff for the applicable certification training, provide training on the CACH software, and help you set up your policies, procedures, and call assessment program to best meet your standard of care.
 Our team is here to support you throughout the process.